-5.1.8.2 Wireless point-to-multipoint connections
+5.1.8.2.
+Wireless point-to-multipoint connections

-There are a wide number of access solutions that fit within this description depending on the specific requirements of the end user as well as on the availability of specific technology providers in the area.
-We are loath to go into too much detail about all the possibilities but we will try to indicate those that are, in our opinion, of most importance for African countries.
+There are a wide number of access solutions that fit within this description, depending on the specific requirements of the end-user as well as on the availability of specific technology providers in the area.

-Some solutions can almost be called hobby solutions in the sense that they can be constructed by nonprofessionals and are made up of off-the-shelf parts and tools.
-They may need however some careful research and testing.
+Some solutions can almost be called hobby solutions in the sense that they can be constructed by non-professionals and are made up of off-the-shelf parts and tools.
+However, they may need some careful research and testing.
 Lower frequency bands have the characteristic of permitting radio transmission without direct line-of-sight.
 This makes them particularly useful for communication to sites that are distributed in small villages and towns.
-Higher bands (10 GHz and higher, although this varies somewhat) on the other hand offer the advantage of larger bandwidth and thus more capacity.
-These bands require a clear line-of-sight radio path and need to account for rainfall attenuation
+Higher bands (10 GHz and higher) on the other hand offer the advantage of larger bandwidth and thus more capacity.
+These bands require a clear line-of-sight radio path and need to account for rainfall attenuation.